imruluday/Smart-Library-Management-Book-System-Alert-for-the-Dues/README.md

 •	Borrowing Process: The sequence diagram shows the Patron requesting a book through the System UI, which then communicates with an AuthProxy and InventoryMgr.
 •	Changes:
 o	Proxy Logic: While the diagram depicts a separate AuthProxy object, the implementation shows role-based access checks (e.g., checking for "PREMIUM") directly within the Controller methods using the HttpSession. o	Inventory Management: The "InventoryMgr" in the diagram is implemented via the itemRepository in the code.
 The code successfully follows the sequence of checking item availability, updating status to "Borrowed," and saving the transaction to the database.

+## GitHub Repository

 https://github.com/imruluday/Smart-Library-Management-Book-System-Alert-for-the-Dues